 - Vehicles (including bicycles) are prohibited from a significant portion of the roads in the National Wildlife Refuge.
 The Fried Green 27/42/50 routes respect the rules and utilizes only roads where cycling is permitted.

 - The refuge is closed to everyone except permitted hunters during firearm deer hunts in the fall.
-Check the Piedmont National Wildlife Refuge rules and regulations page for a link to the complete list of all rules and hunting dates.
+Check the Piedmont National Wildlife Refuge Hunting and Fishing regulations page for specific dates.

 - Little Rock Wildlife Drive is typically closed from Nov 15 through Feb 15 and will not be accessible between these dates.
 The road is located at Mile 11.5 on the 42 mile route and mile 14.9 on the 52 mile route.
 Continue east on Round Oak Julette Rd instead.